 Leaving your garage door open is an invitation for thieves.
 Don’t rely on your memory that your garage door is closed.
 A timer, which signals your garage door opener remote to close the garage door after a pre-set time, is helpful.
 You can set the time intervals before the garage door is closed.
 If you want your garage door to remain open, you can remove the control.

-Solution 7.
-Light up Your Home Garage to Prevent Garage from Burglars
+Light Up Your Home Garage to Prevent Garage from Burglars

 Robbers and intruders prefer to sneak around in poorly-lit or dark areas.
 A well-lit garage can deter burglars and thieves.